jaumlrc/Complex-Infections/README.md

 The Chromosome copies file has to be named "CCNV.Table.ordered", also TAB separatted file The first column correspond to the chromosome number, similar to what was present in the VCF file, and the header must be "Chromosome"
-Chromosome names have to be only numerals, as in 1, 2, 3...
+Chromosome names should have only numerals, as in 1, 2, 3, so that the plots always have the chromosomes in order.
 The headers from columns 2 to "n" must be the sample IDs, identical to the ones in the "sample_names" file.
 The lines correspond to each chromosome copy number And example of the "CCNV.Table.ordered" file for the isolates ERR205724, ERR205789, ERR3956088 and ERR4678145 from L. donovani, that has 36 chromosomes